-Undeterred, the stoic 37-year-old Tim Duncan and his San Antonio Spurs never wavered.
+The stoic Tim Duncan and his San Antonio Spurs never wavered.

-Duncan netted seven of his 24 points in overtime and the Spurs downed the Grizzlies, 104-93, in Game 3 of the Western Conference finals.
+Duncan netted the first seven of his 24 points in overtime and the Spurs downed the Grizzlies, 104-93, in Game 3 of the Western Conference finals.

-After consecutive overtime triumphs, San Antonio took a commanding 3-0 series edge and can advance to the NBA Finals for the first time since 2007 and fifth in the last 14 years with another win in Memphis on Monday.
+San Antonio took a commanding 3-0 series edge and handed the Grizzlies their first home loss during the postseason.
+The Spurs can advance to their fifth NBA Finals in the past 14 years, but their first since 2007, with another win in Memphis on Monday.